New York University A private university in the public service

 information that is collected about you in this study will be kept strictly

-name will not be directly linked to the data that you provide and will not be disclosed
+Your name will not be directly linked to the data that you provide and will not

-to people outside of the study.
-To ensure confidentiality, your data will be
+be disclosed to people outside of the study.
+To ensure confidentiality, your

-assigned a code number so that your data will be linked to a code rather than
+data will be assigned a code number so that your data will be linked to a code

-your actual name.
-The master list linking code names with subject names will be
+it with a code number.
+The master list linking code names with subject email

 will happen to the results of the research study?